mydrive/mydrive.github.io/posts/cassandra_nodes_replacement.md

 2. The new node will also receive the schema, so that it opens all tables before accepting any query.
 3. The new node will be given the tokens by configuration, so the replacement will be responsible for the exact same data of the node being replaced, and as it already holds the data, no bootstrap process is required.

+All our infrastructure is in AWS, therefore, we used EBS volumes to backup and restore cassandra data.
+You may use a different data transfer method which suits you better in your infrastructure.

 ### Steps

 1. Create the external volume you're going to use to transfer the data from the old node to the new one.